GRANT TITLE: SEXUAL ASSAULT SERVICES PROGRAM (SASP)

 - Developing community specific sexual assault awareness materials including materials for underserved populations.

 ELIGIBILITY: To be eligible for funding from the SASP Grant, an applicant must be a non-governmental victim services program.
 The domestic violence/sexual assault victim service providers must be certified through the Office of the Attorney General before applying for a SASP Grant.
-Child advocacy centers must be fully accredited by the National Children's Alliance at the time of application.
 Victim service providers from federally recognized Indian Tribes are exempt from this requirement.

 FREQUENTLY ASKED QUESTIONS: